minprog/webapps/projects/0 homepage/content.md

 * In `README.md`, include a short writeup describing your project, what's contained in each file, and (optionally) any other additional information the staff should know about your project.
+* Also in `README.md`, prominently feature a link to the live GitHub Pages version of your homepage.

 Note that not all of the above requirements are covered in [Lecture 0](/lectures/git), some will be introduced in [Lecture 1](/lectures/html).